ctomni231/cwtactics/README.md

 #### Mobile

-The WebClient is designed as prototype in HTML5 technologies.
-It is runnable on every up to date browser that supports mostly the HTML5 capabilities.
-The target of the web client is to connect more peoples with open technologies.
+The WebClient is designed as prototype to show the capabilities of HTML5 technologies.
+The main task is to provide the complete game mechanic while providing basic multimedia support.
+The long term task is to create a basic mobile playable more game mechanic oriented (*less fancy shiny*) client for the CW:T engine.

 ###### Requirements Android

 * A 2x1.2GHz CPU
 * 512 MB RAM
-* Mobile Chome 25
+* Mobile Chrome 25

 ###### Requirements iOS

 * At least an iPad second generation, iPad Mini, iPod Touch fifth generation or an iPhone 5
-* An actual web browser (iOS5, *Android 4.1 , Chrome 20, Firefox 10* [not fully tested])
 * iOS 5
 * iOS 6 to enable in-game sounds